mpuzey/panda/README.md

 Note that Docker is required to run a local instance of mongodb.
 The application itself can be run inside or outside of Docker for ease of local development.

-### With Docker only:
+### With Docker:
+Built on docker Desktop 4.24.2 - requires 4.24.2 or later.
 ```
-./scripts/run.sh all
-python3 ./scripts/seed-db.py
+docker-compose up
 ```

 ### Native setup - Mac OS:
-TODO: complete instructions for setup without dockerised app
+TODO: complete instructions for setup without dockerised app:
 ```
 brew install Python 3.9
 pip3 install -r requirements.txt
 python3 main.py

+# In a new tab:
+./run.sh db
 ```

 ### Fetching all patients